nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 1. Add an item

-    *:bulb:  Before adding an item, you can run the <code> DISPLAY </code> command to prevent entering a duplicate description*
+    >:bulb: Tip: Before adding an item, you can run the <code> DISPLAY </code> command to prevent entering a duplicate description

     i.
 Test case: <code> ADD i/apple p/3.00 q/2 </code>

-       Expected behaviour: An item with the description - "apple", price - "$3.00" and quantity - "2"  is added.
+       Expected: An item with the description - "apple", price - "$3.00" and quantity - "2"  is added.

      > :bulb: You can run the <code>DISPLAY</code> command to check the newly added item.